An Agency-Directed Approach to Test Generation for Simulation-based Autonomous Vehicle Verification: Case Study

 \subsection{Scoring}

 In an attempt to encourage more realistic agent behaviour, a basic scoring system is used to direct agent behaviour by penalising or rewarding certain actions.
 In particular, a living cost of one is charged for each elapsed time step to promote shorter tests, and a penalty of five is issued for each time step that an agent spends in the road.
+This is based on the general observation that most pedestrians do not predominately walk in the road but rather cross over it and hence higher scores are associated with less time spent in the road.
 A reward of 100 is given if the agent enters the AV's \textit{precondition zone} More sophisticated scoring systems will be explored in our future work.